Middle Ages: War, famine, and plague

-The first years of the 14th century were marked by famines, culminating in the Great Famine of 1315–17.
-The causes of the Great Famine included the slow transition from the Medieval Warm Period to the Little Ice Age, which left the population vulnerable when bad weather caused agricultural crises.
-The years 1313–14 and 1317–21 were excessively rainy throughout Europe, resulting in widespread crop failures.
+The first years of the 14th century were marked by famines, culminating in the Great Famine of 1315–1317.
+The causes of the Great Famine included the slow transition from the Medieval Warm Period to the Little Ice Age, which left the population vulnerable when bad weather caused crop failures.
+The years 1313–1314 and 1317–1321 were excessively rainy throughout Europe, resulting in widespread crop failures.
 The climate change—which resulted in a declining average annual temperature for Europe during the 14th century—was accompanied by an economic downturn.

 These troubles were followed in 1347 by the Black Death, a pandemic that spread throughout Europe during the following three years.
 The death toll was probably about 35 million people in Europe, about one-third of the population.
 Towns were especially hard-hit because of their crowded conditions.
 Large areas of land were left sparsely inhabited, and in some places fields were left unworked.
-Wages rose as landlords sought to entice the reduced number of available workers to their fields.
-Further problems were lower rents and lower demand for food, both of which cut into agricultural income.
-Urban workers also felt that they had a right to greater earnings, and popular uprisings broke out across Europe.
+Wages rose as landlords sought to entice fewer available workers to their fields.
+Further problems were lower rents and lower demand for food, which cut into agricultural income.
+Urban workers also felt they had a right to greater earnings, and popular uprisings broke out across Europe.
 Among the uprisings were the jacquerie in France, the Peasants' Revolt in England, and revolts in the cities of Florence in Italy and Ghent and Bruges in Flanders.
 The trauma of the plague led to an increased piety throughout Europe, manifested by the foundation of new charities, the self-mortification of the flagellants, and the scapegoating of Jews.
 Conditions were further unsettled by the return of the plague throughout the rest of the 14th century; it continued to strike Europe periodically during the rest of the Middle Ages.

-These dire conditions resulted in an increase of interpersonal violence in most parts of Europe.
-Population increase, religious intolerance, famine and disease led to an increase in violent acts in vast parts of the medieval society.
-One exception to this was North-Eastern Europe, whose population managed to maintain low levels of violence due to a more organized society resulting from extensive and successful trade.